Robin Tyler

+Early career

+Tyler arrived in New York City from Manitoba, Canada, in 1962 at 20 years of age.
+One of her first jobs was in New York City's famous Club 82, a nightclub known for its female impersonators and drag performances.
+Tyler, in her impersonation of Judy Garland, took this gender performance and "subverted it even further [...] as she was a woman pretending to be a man pretending to be a woman."
+Tyler was offered the job impersonating Garland after getting caught up in a police raid at one of the city's famous drag balls.
+Along with the drag queens, she was charged with violations of the infamous "three-item" or "three-article" rule.
+This informal "rule" was used by NYC police, and police across the country at that time, to target queer people who publicly wore three or more articles of clothing that didn't match their assigned gender.
+Even despite insisting to police that she was actually female, Tyler found herself in an NYC jail.
+With her one phone call she resourcefully called the New York Post.
+The headline the following day read, "Cops Grab 44 Men and a Real Girl in Slacks."
+Tyler was promptly released.

 National marches on Washington for lesbian and gay rights

-Tyler produced and emceed the main stages for three early historic lesbian and gay marches on Washington, and called for the first National March on Washington for Lesbian and Gay Rights in the wake of the murder of Harvey Milk.
-The march took place on Oct 14, 1979, and brought between 75,000 and 125,00 LGBT people to the Washington Monument grounds.
+Tyler produced and emceed the main stages for the first three historic lesbian and gay marches on Washington DC, and she called for the first National March on Washington for Lesbian and Gay Rights in 1979.
+While initially this first march was considered controversial even among LGBTQ communities, after the murder of Harvey Milk on November 27, 1978, LGBTQ people from across the country rose up in anger and protest, flooding Washington DC.
+The first march took place on Oct 14, 1979, and brought between 75,000 and 125,00 LGBT people to the Washington Monument grounds.

-At the Second National March on Washington for Lesbian and Gay Rights, in 1987, Tyler, wearing a black tuxedo as she emceed the event, produced "The Wedding" on the main stage of the Washington Mall.
-During The Wedding hundreds of gay couples participated in a mock marriage ceremony in protest of the fact that LGBT people were not allowed to legally marry.
-This was the first act of mass civil disobedience made by the LGBT community in support of gay marriage.
+At the Second National March on Washington for Lesbian and Gay Rights, in 1987, Tyler, wearing a black tuxedo as she emceed the event, produced "The Wedding" on a special stage built on the Washington Mall.
+Over 6,000 people attended The Wedding where hundreds of gay couples took part in a mock marriage ceremony in protest of the fact that LGBT people were not allowed to legally marry.
+This was the first protest and act of mass civil disobedience in support of gay marriage in the United States.